vizsphere/RAG_using_Azure_AI_Search/RAG_using_Azure_AI_Search/README.md

 	Can you list all the speakers who are AI Specialists?
 	Can you list all the speakers who are Developers?
 	Can you list all the speakers who are Data Scientists?
-	Can you list all the speakers who are Developers,AI Specialists, Data Scientists?
-	Give me count of Developers,AI Specialists, Data Scientists?
+	Give list name and count of Developers?

 https://medium.com/data-science-collective/step-by-step-guide-on-building-agentic-rag-with-microsoft-semantic-kernel-and-azure-ai-search-3dcee5bf38ba